 - Digital copy of your senior picture emailed to email@example.com

 We encourage all applicants to complete three financial literacy courses designated by the scholarship committee.
 This will earn additional points for applicants on their scholarship scorecard.
 Applicants must pass with a score of 80% or higher.
 Applicants should print their certificate of completion and include it in their scholarship packet.
 Applicants may take only the three courses specified, but points may be applied to applications for any of the scholarship offerings (Financial Wellness, Founders or Community Scholarship).
 Please see the Financial Literacy Course Instructions for more information.

 All applications will be reviewed and graded based on a scorecard carefully created by the scholarship committee.
 Students may apply for more than one scholarship if the student qualifies.
 For instance, a student can apply for the Financial Wellness Video Scholarship as well as a Community Scholarship if the student meets the location qualifications.
 The scholarship funds may be used at the student’s discretion to help with the costs associated with education, including tuition, books, fees or various living costs.
-The 2020 application period is closed.
+The 2021 application period will open in early 2021.